davidrunger/skedjewel/README.md

 Now, you need to download the appropriate binary and put it in the `bin/` directory of your Rails app.

-Binaries are released for both MacOS and for Linux.
+Binaries are released only for Linux.
 The latest release binaries are available [here][latest-release].

 [latest-release]: https://github.com/davidrunger/skedjewel/releases/latest

 ## In development

-On your development machine, you can manually download the appropriate binary and put it in the `bin/` directory of your Rails project.
+On your development machine (if you are using Linux), you can manually download the appropriate binary and put it in the `bin/` directory of your Rails project.

 You'll also want to add `/bin/skedjewel` to your repository's `.gitignore` file.